pattersongp/1004-f18/README.md

 #### Setting Grace Period
 In 3134, we tend to offer a grace period for students.
 This is to reduce the number of emails sent about having submitted an assignment a few minutes late.
 To handle this for your class, set `GRACE_PERIOD_HOURS` to the number of hours you want to consider within this grace period.

-#### Student Data
-You need to provide information on students in the class (for this section, we'll call this students.csv).
-To get this, login to Canvas, go to the class you're working with --> Grades --> Download Current Scores (.csv).
-If there is more than 1 section for the class, repeat this step and then merge the files manually (remembering to only include the header this file includes once (ie. remove it when merging in other student data from sections 2+).

 ### How to Run
 An example for running this file is the following: